Internships for Academic Credit

-Self-Found ACCO Internships:
+Self-Found Accounting Internships:

-- Review the Student and Position Eligibility Requirements on the Self Found Internship Checklist to see if you qualify
+- Review the Student and Position Eligibility Requirements on the Self Found Internship Checklist to see if you qualify.

 - If you meet the qualifications, complete the online internship form

-Eligibility: HURE and ENTP business minors: completion of the introductory course in the minor in which the student will intern (most are XXXX 3001), completed 24 credits, and a 2.5 cumulative GPA or higher.
+Eligibility: Completion of the introductory course in the minor in which the student will intern (most are XXXX 3001), completed 24 credits, and a 2.5 cumulative GPA or higher.